 - Geofence so you can restrict how high and far your drone will go

-Again, the features you can use will depend on the model you have.
-However, knowing which features exist and are helpful for those just starting out gives you a good foundation to work with.
+Again, the features you can use will depend on your model.
+However, knowing which features exist and are helpful for those just starting gives you a good foundation to work with.

 4. Update Yourself on the Laws

-There are many places that have strict rules regarding drones, their flight patterns, and the types of images they can capture.
-This is especially true if you are near any private property, federal buildings, schools, or airports.
+Many places have strict rules regarding drones, their flight patterns, and the types of images they can capture.
+This is especially true if you are near private property, federal buildings, schools, or airports.

 It’s also important to note that taking photos with a drone for personal use is acceptable.
-But if you plan to use the images you capture for commercial use, you’ll need the help of professionals to make sure you aren’t breaking any federal rules by selling your drone images.
+But if you plan to use the images you capture for commercial use, you’ll need professionals’ help to ensure you aren’t breaking any federal rules by selling your drone images.

 It’s important to note that different countries will have different rules regarding commercial drone photography.
-And as drones with cameras become more commonplace, new legislation is being developed to address new situations all the time.
+And as drones with cameras become more commonplace, new legislation is being developed to address new situations.

-For more information about drone laws in the United States, check out the FAA website.
+🔎 Check out the FAA website for more information about drone laws in the United States.
 For those in the UK, refer to the Civil Aviation Authority website.
-Lastly, for more generalized information about where you can legally fly your drone, check out this helpful article.
+Lastly, check out this helpful article for more generalized information about where you can legally fly your drone.

 Additional Legal Considerations